Never wait for a regeneration cycle again.

 Are twin tank water softeners better than single-tank softeners?

-Not necessarily.
-Performance-wise, twin-tank softeners obviously have the advantage if you’re looking for a steady flow of soft water at all times, or if you want to eliminate salt and water waste.
-But for most homes, a single tank softening system that regenerates overnight, while you’re asleep, is a great solution to water hardness.
+Performance-wise, twin-tank softeners are better than single-tank water softeners for anyone who needs a steady flow of soft water at all times, or anyone who wants to greatly reduce salt and water waste during system regenerations.
+But for most families, a single tank softening system that regenerates overnight, while you’re asleep, is more than adequate.